titusfortner/webdrivers/README.md

 ### Rake tasks

-Each driver has its own set of `rake` tasks that you can call once before executing the tests.
+Each driver has its own set of `rake` tasks (with `Railtie` support) that you can call once before executing the tests.
 These are especially useful if you're running tests in parallel and want to avoid performing an update check per thread.

 ```bash
 $ bundle exec rake -T